cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Groupscans can now let you choose which elements to add to the addresslist when doubleclicked Added a graphical memory view
-Added a new breakpoint type :Exceptions (not dependant on size and no debug registers, but extremely slow to unplayable) Added a luaserver to ce that you can use to let a different/target process execute lua commands and pass data The userdefined comments can now show handle multiple lines Dissect code now lets you jump to a referal if you click the line
+Added a new breakpoint type :Exceptions (not dependant on size and no debug registers, but extremely slow to unplayable) The "Find out what *** this address" function now has the ability to show if the given opcode is used for other data as well Added a luaserver to ce that you can use to let a different/target process execute lua commands and pass data The userdefined comments can now show handle multiple lines Dissect code now lets you jump to a referal if you click the line